 However, when it comes to certain foods like chicken soup, which my hubby makes from scratch, and it's so yummy!, I cannot tolerate it, even though it's cooked.
 But if I have apple cobbler or apple pie, my body does fine.

-One really has to pay attention how his/her body responds after consuming a food.
+One really has to pay attention on how his/her body responds after consuming a food.
 It will help to determine which foods are causing the reaction.
-It is helpful to keep a food diary.
+It is very helpful to keep a food diary.
+You can simply write things in your phone.

 Just recently, I discovered that soy is not my friend! ugh!
 It is also associated with birch pollen.
 Go figure!